Don’t get left in the cold. Here are some ways to get your heating, ventilation and air conditioning system in top shape for winter.

 After the initial comforting whoosh of the furnace turning on, your HVAC system should run pretty quietly.
 If you hear clanging, banging or other unusual noises, it’s most likely a sign of trouble — often indicating worn parts that are about to break.
 Don’t wait for the whole system to break down.
 Call a technician today to help determine if it’s an easy fix — or if it’s time to think about an upgrade.

-You haven’t had it checked in a while
+You haven’t checked your HVAC system in a while

 Just like a car, your HVAC system is a complicated machine that requires regular servicing.
 To help keep it running at optimal levels, have a preventive HVAC maintenance check done every year.